dart-lang/site-www/src/guides/libraries/_dart-html-tour.md

 data using HTTP requests, and exchanging data using [WebSockets](#sending-and-receiving-real-time-data-with-websockets).
 HTML5 (and dart:html) has many
-additional APIs that this section doesn’t cover.
+additional APIs that this section doesn't cover.
 Only web apps can use dart:html, not command-line apps.

 {{site.alert.note}}